 Zara Brown, Contributor

-Zara discusses the top 10 nutrition tips to avoid becoming hypothyroid.
+Top 10 nutrition tips to avoid becoming hypothyroid

 Here Are 10 Tips

 Foods like sugar, caffeine, refined carbs and artificial sweeteners should be kept at bay as much as possible.
 An intake of healthy fats and healthy protein sources should be increased, if you are trying to avoid getting hypothyroidism.
 Healthy fats help build thyroid hormones.
 Scarce intake of these fats can lead to hormonal imbalances and an underactive thyroid, making you hypothyroid.
 Avocado, ghee, milk, nuts, olive oil and seeds contain healthy fats.

 Hydrogenated polyunsaturated fats like canola corn oil and soy interfere with thyroid production and should be avoided.